smartcontractkit/chainlink/contracts/style.md

 ### Naming

+- Up through Solidity version 0.8: Interfaces should be named `FooInterface`, this follows our historical naming pattern.
-- Interfaces should be named `IFoo` instead of `FooInterface`.
+- Starting in Solidity v0.9: Interfaces should be named `IFoo` instead of `FooInterface`.
 This follows the patterns of popular [libraries like OpenZeppelin’s](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol#L9).

 ## Vendor Dependencies